Sudharsan-T/Hospital-Emergency-Analysis/README.md

-# Hospital-Emergency-Analysis
+# Hospital Emergency Analysis

+## Project Objective
-The Hospital Emergency Analysis project aims to analyze ER data to uncover key performance indicators and insights that improve patient care, reduce wait times, and enhance operational efficiency.
-It involves processing and interpreting data to provide actionable insights for optimizing hospital emergency room operations.
+The objective of this project is to analyze the emergency room (ER) data from a hospital to uncover key performance indicators (KPIs) and insights that can help improve patient care, reduce wait times, and enhance the overall efficiency of the ER.